RomainPierre7/basic-computer-logic-simulation/README.md

 # basic-computer-logic-simulation

-This is a simple 8-bit computer logic simulation.
+This is a simple computer logic simulation.
+It includes logic gates, processor registers, and adders.
+All the components are implemented using Python classes and generalized to any bit size architecture.

 ## How to run
 ```bash